Sometimes companies are adversely impacted by circumstances beyond their control. Exhibit A: The 2020 pandemic.

-- Implement practices that promote human connection between managers and their teams, whether that is positioning them more closely together physically (post-pandemic, of course) or holding team-building activities.
+Implement practices that promote the human connection between managers and their teams, whether that is positioning them more closely together physically (post-pandemic, of course) or holding team-building activities.

 Creating a cohesive and productive workplace is impossible if you don’t deal with poor managers.
 Once you identify the bad apples: